Liquidity ratios measure the company ability to meet its short-term obligations.

 2 Click competitor name to see calculations.

-The analysis of the quarterly financial data reveals several notable trends and fluctuations in liquidity and liabilities over the observed period.
+The analysis of the quarterly financial data reveals distinct trends in cash assets, current liabilities, and liquidity as measured by the cash ratio.

 - Total Cash Assets